marshall7m/terraform-aws-landing-zone/README.md

+# Terraform AWS Landing Zone

+## Modules

+`account-config`:

+    - Applies account-level AWS Config custom or managed rules
+    - Creates AWS S3 bucket with KMS encryption to store Config logs

+`org-config`:

+    - Applies organization-level AWS Config custom or managed rules and/or conformance packs
+    - Creates AWS Lambda function to host each custom rule
+    - Creates AWS S3 bucket with KMS encryption to store Config logs

+`accounts`:

+    - Creates AWS organization within calling AWS account\
+    - Provisions member accounts with a role that a root organization entity can assume for Administrative access to the account
+    - Apply organization-level or account-level policies to member accounts

+`cloudtrail`:

+    - Apply organization-level or account-level CloudTrail services
+    - Attaches an IAM role to the CloudTrail service with the necessary permissions
+    - Creates AWS S3 bucket with KMS encryption to store CloudTrail logs
+    - Allows the user to explicitly define a separate AWS account provider to store the CloudTrail logs.
+See for an example: `tests/cloudtrail`

+`guardduty`:

+    - Apply organization-level or account-level Guardduty service
+    - Creates AWS S3 bucket with KMS encryption to store Guardduty findings

+`base`:

+    - Configures all of the organization-level modules mentioned above into one easily definable module
+    - Applies default managed AWS Config rules: (all of which should be covered by this module)
+        - CLOUD_TRAIL_ENABLED
+        - GUARDDUTY_ENABLED_CENTRALIZED
+        - CLOUD_TRAIL_CLOUD_WATCH_LOGS_ENABLED
+        - ACCOUNT_PART_OF_ORGANIZATIONS
+    - Provisions AWS Config and AWS GuardDuty within the AWS account that is labeled as the `is_cfg` account
+    - Provisions separate AWS S3 buckets to store AWS Guardduty, Config, and CloudTrail logs within the AWS account that is labeled as the `is_logs` account

-# base
+# Base Module

-Create and manage AWS Organization member accounts and apply auditing/compliance services to meet security requirements needed by your organization.

 ## Features
 - Accounts: Creates an AWS Organizations with member accounts.
-See more at `../accounts`
+See more at `modules/accounts`
 - CloudTrail: Provisions AWS CloudTrail at the organization-level hosted via the AWS root account.
-See more at `../cloudtrail`
+See more at `modules/cloudtrail`
 - GuardDuty: Provisions AWS GuardDuty at the organization-level via the AWS member account labeled as the config account.
-See more at `../guardduty`
+See more at `modules/guardduty`
 - Config: Provisions AWS Config at the organization-level via the AWS member account labeled as the config account.
-See more at `../org-config`
+See more at `modules/org-config`

 ## Usage